4 Takeaways From The European Parliament Election Results

 The results, the strongest ever for the Greens, indicate that many Europeans are growing increasingly concerned about climate change and the environment.
 Recently, across northern Europe, young people have been protesting what they see as governmental inaction on combating climate change.

-In Germany, the Greens took 21 percent of the vote, second only to German Chancellor Angela Merkel's Christian Democrats, part of the center-right EPP European parliamentary bloc.
+In Germany, the Greens took 21% of the vote, second only to German Chancellor Angela Merkel's Christian Democrats, part of the center-right EPP European parliamentary bloc.
 Since the last election in 2014, Merkel's party lost 6 percentage points, while the Greens gained nearly 10 points.

 The Greens also saw gains in France, the Netherlands, Ireland, Finland, Denmark and Belgium, among others.